Measurement of the branching fraction ratios $R(D^{+})$ and $R(D^{*+})$ using muonic $\tau$ decays

-The tauonic signal decay is only 2\% of the selected sample, meaning that control over the background is essential to obtain a precise and accurate measurement.
+The tauonic signal decay is only 2\% of the selected sample, split evenly between the \DpTauNu and \DstpTauNu modes, meaning that control over the background is essential to obtain a precise and accurate measurement.
 A three-dimensional binned-likelihood fit to \qsq, \El and \msqmiss is therefore employed to fully exploit the kinematic differences in the signal and background channels.
 Each contribution to the fit is modelled using a template histogram derived either from simulation or from specifically selected control samples in data.

 The data sample is split into four regions based on the response of the track isolation tool.
 The first, referred to as the signal region, is selected by requiring that no track is in the vicinity of the signal candidate.
 Two additional samples with either exactly one or two additional charged pions, referred to as the one-pion and two-pion regions, are used to constrain the model parameters of the background involving $D^{**}$ states, where $D^{**}$ represents an excited charm meson that is heavier than the first excited states ($D^*(2007)^+$ and $D^*(2010)^0$).
 Finally, a sample with an additional charged kaon, referred to as the one-kaon region, is selected to control background from $\Bbar\to \Dp (X_{c} \to \mun X) (X')$ decays, where $X_c$ is a charm hadron, which often produces charged kaons, and $X$ represents any number of particles that are not reconstructed.
 These isolation regions are fitted simultaneously in order to propagate the corrections obtained from the control regions to the signal region.